EspejoLuis/quantlib-multilang/docs/devlog.md

                 - add_days_by_reference_works_correctly()
                 - add_days_by_reference_works_correctly()

+## 28 July 2025 - Day #9: Implementation of Date class in Python
+- Manullay select the .venv :
+    - `/Users/apple/github_repos/quantlib-multilang/code-python/.venv/bin/python` using cmd + shift + p
+    - This will create a .vscode at the root.
+    - Added the version into the pyproject.toml `uv pip install -r pyproject.toml` after having used `uv pip list` to see the version of what I'm using.

 # TO DO
+- Date validation to avoid 30 february for c++/c#/rust.
+In python should be easier
 - Function for adding/subtracting month,years not just days:
     - What if days are more than 30/31
     - What if days are negative ?